 Allegri reportedly turned up at the Vismara Centre, which is where the club’s youth teams play, to watch training.
 Inzaghi, the current manager of Milan’s youth team, allegedly accused his former boss of not taking his job seriously, which resulted in a heated argument between the two.

 The Montreal Impact defender believes that attempts to cover up any rift are failing, and he thinks the two have acted in a childish manner.

-The center back appeared less optimistic when discussing the Rossoneri's current struggles that have seen them manage just one win in their first five games.
+The centre-back then discussed the Rossoneri's current struggles that have seen them manage just one win in their first five games.

 "It is not the first time the team has been in trouble, but in the past we were able to finish the season well.
 Allegri is being doubted, but I do not understand who could be the alternative."

 Finally, Nesta was full of praise for current Roma boss Zdenek Zeman: "He is a great coach, every player should expect to be coached by him because he's the best to teach football."